Zasumn/Double_Net_Distillation/README.md

 # Double Net Distillation
 This project is the graduation project of Shuming Zhang(Samuel), Department of Computer Science, University of Sheffield.
 This is a model of knowledge distillation to extract key points and descriptors from event images.
  ## Dataset
-The RGB image set and Ground Truth comes from [Oxford Robotcar Dataset](https://robotcar-dataset.robots.ox.ac.uk),you can find a lot useful tool from [robotcar-dataset-sdk](https://github.com/ori-mrg/robotcar-dataset-sdk) moreover two related papers ["1 Year, 1000km: The Oxford RobotCar Dataset"](https://robotcar-dataset.robots.ox.ac.uk/images/robotcar_ijrr.pdf) and ["Real-time Kinematic Ground Truth for the Oxford RobotCar Dataset"](https://robotcar-dataset.robots.ox.ac.uk/images/RCD_RTK.pdf) can also be found in this repository.
+The RGB image set and Ground Truth comes from [Oxford Robotcar Dataset](https://robotcar-dataset.robots.ox.ac.uk),you can find a lot useful tool from [robotcar-dataset-sdk](https://github.com/ori-mrg/robotcar-dataset-sdk).
+Moreover two related papers can also be found in this repository. ["1 Year, 1000km: The Oxford RobotCar Dataset"](https://robotcar-dataset.robots.ox.ac.uk/images/robotcar_ijrr.pdf) and ["Real-time Kinematic Ground Truth for the Oxford RobotCar Dataset"](https://robotcar-dataset.robots.ox.ac.uk/images/RCD_RTK.pdf)
 ## Event camera simulator
 In this project, we generate event images by using [ESIM_torch](https://github.com/uzh-rpg/rpg_vid2e) and RGB pictures.The paper can be found [here](http://rpg.ifi.uzh.ch/docs/CVPR20_Gehrig.pdf).
 If you use this code in an academic context, please cite the following work: